Sidney Reilly: In London: 1890s

 William Melville purportedly created the cover identity of Sidney Reilly for Rosenblum.

 Reilly continued to go by the name Rosenblum, living at the Albert Mansions, an apartment block in Rosetta Street, Waterloo, London, in early 1896.
 He created the Ozone Preparations Company and peddled patent medicines.
 He became a paid informant for the émigré intelligence network of William Melville, superintendent of Scotland Yard's Special Branch.
 Melville later oversaw a special section of the British Secret Service Bureau founded in 1909.

 In 1897, Rosenblum began an affair with Margaret Thomas (née Callaghan), the young wife of Reverend Hugh Thomas, shortly before her husband's death.
 Rosenblum met the Reverend Thomas in London through his Ozone Preparations Company because Thomas had a kidney inflammation and hoped for a miracle cure peddled by Rosenblum.
 Thomas introduced Rosenblum to his wife at his manor house, and they began an affair.
 On 4 March 1898, Hugh Thomas altered his will and appointed Margaret as an executrix; he was found dead in his room on 12 March 1898, just a week after the new will was made.
 A mysterious Dr. T. W. Andrew, whose physical description matched that of Rosenblum, appeared to certify Thomas's death as generic influenza and proclaimed that there was no need for an inquest.
-Records indicate that there was no one by the name of Dr. T. W. Andrew in Great Britain circa 1897.
+Records indicate that there was no one by the name of Dr. T. W. Andrew in Great Britain around 1897.

 Margaret Thomas insisted that her husband's body be ready for burial 36 hours after his death.
 She inherited roughly £800,000.
 The Metropolitan Police did not investigate Dr. T. W. Andrew, nor did they investigate the nurse whom Margaret had hired, who was previously linked to the arsenic poisoning of a former employer.
 Four months later, on 22 August 1898, Rosenblum married Margaret Thomas at Holborn Registry Office in London.
 The two witnesses at the ceremony were Charles Richard Cross, a government official, and Joseph Bell, an Admiralty clerk.
 Both eventually married the daughters of Henry Freeman Pannett, an associate of William Melville.
 The marriage not only brought the wealth that Rosenblum desired but provided a pretext to discard his identity of Sigmund Rosenblum; with Melville's assistance, he crafted a new identity: "Sidney George Reilly".
 This new identity was key to achieving his desire to return to the Russian Empire and voyage to the Far East.
 Reilly "obtained his new identity and nationality without taking any legal steps to change his name and without making an official application for British citizenship, all of which suggests some type of official intervention."
 This intervention likely occurred to facilitate his upcoming work in Russia on behalf of British intelligence.